Download Full Text (1.6 MB)

 Fractures of the proximal humerus are commonly associated with osteoporosis and comprise 5.7% of all adult fractures .
 Posterior dislocations of the shoulder comprise 2-5% of all shoulder dislocations, and when bilateral are even more infrequent, occurring less than 5%.
 [2,3].
 Posterior dislocations are often associated with motor vehicle accidents, seizures, or electrical shock .
 Fracture-dislocations of the proximal humerus occur in only 1% of all shoulder dislocations, thus making posterior fracture-dislocations off the proximal humerus exceedingly rare .
 In this case report, we present a previously undescribed case presentation and treatment for bilateral posterior fracture-dislocations of the proximal humerus [7,8,9,10,11,12,13,14,15].
 The purpose of sharing this case is to describe treatment options for a rarely encountered orthopedic trauma presentation, as there is currently a lack of existing medical literature.

-Murphy, John D. DO, MBA; Braunlich, Phillip DO; and Bansal, Mohit MD, "Bilateral Posterior Fracture-Dislocation of the Proximal Humerus After First-Time Seizure" (2020).
+Murphy, John D.; Braunlich, Phillip; and Bansal, Mohit, "Bilateral Posterior Fracture-Dislocation of the Proximal Humerus After First-Time Seizure" (2020).
 West Florida Division Virtual Research Day.
 13.